 Commissioner Pai received a B.A. with honors from Harvard University in 1994 and a J.D. from the University of Chicago in 1997, where he was an editor of the University of Chicago Law Review and won the Thomas J. Mulroy Prize.
 In 2010, Pai was one of 55 individuals nationwide chosen for the 2011 Marshall Memorial Fellowship, a leadership development initiative of the German Marshall Fund of the United States.

 The son of immigrants from India, Commissioner Pai grew up in Parsons, Kansas.
-He now lives in Arlington, Virginia, with his wife, Janine, and son, Alexander.
+He now lives in Arlington, Virginia, with his wife, Janine, son, Alexander and daughter, Annabelle.